Trinidad Black Cake / Caribbean Rum Soaked Fruit Cake

 BLACK CAKE INGREDIENTS

-Step by Step Directions – With Photos
+Step by Step Direction with Photos

 1. In a small bowl or measuring cup mix 1 cup of cherry wine and 1 cup of rum.